lschumann1978/WalkerLeadManagement/README.md

 ### Then open the Frontend project

-In VS Code, open a terminal window and navigate to the project folder:
+In a terminal window navigate to the frontend project folder:

 ```
     cd WalkerLeadManagementUI
 ```

 Then run: